 Keep Kalm at Kalanggaman Island

-Bunched along with the other passengers inside a cramped up van I awoke at the sight of blue waters edging the shorelines of Western Leyte.
-I suddenly felt inching closer to my destination.
-I sent out a text message to my friend Gaye “I think I’m 20 minutes away from Pamplona”.
-Dizzy from my ride I meant to write “Palompon”, a thriving municipality gifted with a fertile coast that also serves as a jump off point to Kalanggaman Island.
+Bunched in with other passengers inside a cramped van, I woke to the sight of blue waters edging the shorelines of Western Leyte.
+I could feel myself inching closer to my destination.
+I sent a text message to my friend Gaye: “I think I’m 20 minutes away from Pamplona.”
+Dizzy from the ride, I had meant to write “Palompon,” a thriving municipality blessed with a fertile coast and serving as a jump-off point to Kalanggaman Island.

-True enough, after a short while I found myself joining my friends Gaye, Edgar and RJ who were all fresh from a wild weekend of partying in Cebu for the Sinulog Festival, while I myself is coming from a similar festive high courtesy of the Ati Atihan festival in Kalibo.
-A few days recuperating in an island appears to a bright idea for our body to stay away from alcohol.
+True enough, after a short while, I found myself reuniting with my friends Gaye, Edgar, and RJ, all fresh from a wild weekend of partying in Cebu for the Sinulog Festival, while I was coming off a similar festive high courtesy of the Ati-Atihan Festival in Kalibo.
+A few days of recuperating on an island seemed like a bright idea—our bodies could finally stay away from alcohol.
 Or so I thought.

 Our forever muse, Gay Mitra the PinayTravelJunky